Margaret Hankins - Obituary

 She was preceded in death by her husband, Luther A. Hankins.

-She is survived by her daughter, Debbie Ballard (Leonard) of Shelbyville; her sons, Robert Allen Hankins (Connie) of Gravel Switch; Jamie Hankins (Jennifer) of Paris; her 10 grandchildren and 9 great grandchildren.
+She is survived by her daughter, Debbie Ballard (Leonard) of Shelbyville; and sons, Robert Allen Hankins (Connie) of Gravel Switch and Jamie Hankins (Jennifer) of Paris.

-Funeral services will be 12:00 p.m.
-Friday, September 11, 2020 at the Shannon Funeral Home with Dr. Maurice Hollingsworth and Rev. Daniel Northrup officiating.
-Burial will be in Grove Hill Cemetery.
-Visitation will be after 10:00 a.m. until time of service.
+Funeral services were Sept.
+11, 2020 at Shannon Funeral Home.
+Burial is in Grove Hill Cemetery.

 Expressions of sympathy may be made to Shelbyville First Baptist Church, 1516 Midland Trail, Shelbyville, KY 40065.